canro91/canro91.github.io/_posts/2026-05-09-Kangaroos.md

 _Here's May photo prompt from [100 word story](https://100wordstory.org/photo-prompt/) and my story._

-{% include image.html name="RoadSign.png" caption="Game at sunset.
-Photo by Chris Fithall on flickr.com" alt="Game at sunset" %}
+{% include image.html name="RoadSign.png" caption="Nullarbor Warning Sign.
+Photo by Chris Fithall on flickr.com" alt="Nullarbor Warning Sign" %}

 _When some friends came over and you had some beers..._